elliotcmorris/openassetio-relationships-blender/README.md

 - Extract the "assets.zip" folder, this will create a "Buildings" directory.
 - Navigate to your blender install, you will need to install some libraries to your blender python environment.
-This can be found (at time of writing) at `Blender-install-dir/3.4/python/bin
+This can be found (at time of writing) at `Blender-install-dir/3.4/python/bin`
 - Install pip, which doesn't come with Blender by default, `./Blender-install-dir/3.4/python/bin/python3.10 -m ensurepip`
 - Install the openassetio requirements into the blender python environment `./Blender-install-dir/3.4/python/bin/python3.10 -m pip install -r requirements.txt`
 - Configure openassetio to use the provided config file `export OPENASSETIO_DEFAULT_CONFIG="./blender_resolver_config.toml"`
 - Launch Blender `./Blender-install-dir/blender`
 - Inside blender, open `relationshipScene.blend`
 - Navigate to the scripting view if not already open.
-Near the top of the UI, open `openassetio_import.py` and push the "run script" button.
+Near the top of the text editor UI, open `openassetio_import.py` and push the "run script" button.
 (It looks like a play button.)
 Do the same with `object_relationships.py`

 This enables the import panel in the scene settings, and the relationships